Roychrltt/push_swap/README.md

 This project uses the method [The Turk](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).

+It works well and stably.

+The most complicated part is to find the cheapest number and to implement the best solution for the number.

 Algo could be optimised but this program works well enough.

-It works well and stably.

-The most complicated part to the find the cheapest number and implemet the best solution for the number.

 Kinda proud of myself for having finished this.